2017 Honda Civic Type-R boasts 25 MPG combined

 Fun and frugal: the best of both worlds.
 It's typically hard to come by, but occasionally, Goldilocks syndrome sets in.
 The 2017 Honda Civic Type-R may classify as one example.

 Official fuel economy estimates released for the 2017 Civic Type-R reveal an EPA-estimated 22 mpg city, 28 mpg highway, and a combined rating of 25 mpg.
-Those aren't terrible fuel economy numbers from a turbocharged 2.0-liter inline-4 taked with producing 306 horsepower and 295 pound-feet of torque.
+Those aren't terrible fuel economy numbers from a turbocharged 2.0-liter inline-4 tasked with producing 306 horsepower and 295 pound-feet of torque.

 ALSO SEE: BMW to preview new 8-Series with Villa D’Este concept